jerryrogersjr/BlackjackProject/README.md

 ### Lessons Learned

 Again, I feel like I'm definitely learning Java the hard way.
 I wish I could give a specific right now but I can't.
-I started the code and got my biggest challenge was working with dealing the hands with cards, value, etc. Once this was obtain, I ended up with a lot of extra code, so as I went along I cleaned up and streamlined.
+I started the code and my biggest challenge was working with dealing the hands of cards with value, etc. OO stuff, basiclally.
+Once this was obtain, I ended up with a lot of extra code, so as I went along I cleaned up and streamlined.
 Then it got down to the Dealer and Player functioning properly.
 Mostly the dealer.
 I'll say, this was a lot of practice at java.
-I had to work hard with lots of time, but forward movement is underway.
+I had to work hard with lots of time, but forward movement is underway. s
 ### Project Requirements

 The program must NOT be contained in one procedural main().
 You MUST design a OO class structure.